 Visit www.wchrishopkins.com to view his portfolio and learn more about his work.

 Christopher became interested in drawing and painting at an early age.
 He entered his first juried art festival as a teenager.
 After earning a degree in commercial art, Christopher worked in advertising doing graphic design and illustrations for a multitude of clients.
 After several years of working for agencies and as a freelance illustrator Christopher took a extended hiatus from doing commercial artwork.

 While following other creative endeavors Christopher still painted occasionally all the while developing his own style of putting paint on canvas.
 With the encouragement of his wife Cheryl, Christopher slowly began to show his work again and was soon invited to exhibit in a local fine art gallery.
 His paintings steadily became more popular with collectors.
 In the beginning of 2005 Christopher took the leap to become a full time fine art painter.
 His paintings can now be found in many private and corporate collections across the United States.

-Christopher currently lives in Tulsa, OK with his lovely wife Cheryl and his son Max.
+Christopher currently lives in Tulsa, OK with his lovely wife Cheryl and his two children.

 ARTIST IN RESIDENCE: ALLISON KEIM

 Working in an abstracted, gestural style, Allison’s work is often etherial and organic.
 She draws inspiration from the environment of her home state of Oklahoma to create a composition revolving around an unforgettable moment or complex emotion.
 In addition to making original abstract paintings, she also works with clients to create custom work.